 To confirm karyotype stability, we examined four of the clonal lines, each of which had been expanded from one single cell to a confluent line in a 10-cm dish over a period of approximately one month (Figure 7).
 All lines were found to have normal, stable karyotypes.
-Thus, these data show that the Cellartis iPSC CRISPR/Cas9 Gesicle and Single-Cell Cloning System effectively edits and expands single-cell hiPS cell clones without introducing karyotypic abnormalities.
+Thus, these data show that the Cellartis iPSC Single-Cell Cloning DEF-CS Culture Media Kit combined with Guide-it CRISPR/Cas9 Gesicle Production System effectively edits and expands single-cell hiPS cell clones without introducing karyotypic abnormalities.

-The Cellartis iPSC CRISPR/Cas9 Gesicle and Single-Cell Cloning System provides an efficient and effective method to generate clonal lines of edited hiPS cells.
-The system can enable high editing efficiency, with no discernible effect on hiPS cell health or pluripotency.
-Single-cell seeding of edited hiPS cells in this system results in high survival of pluripotent, edited clones, yielding a diverse set of edited clonal lines.
+Combining the Cellartis iPSC Single-Cell Cloning DEF-CS Culture Media Kit with the Guide-it CRISPR/Cas9 Gesicle Production System provides an efficient and effective method to generate clonal lines of edited hiPS cells.
+This system can enable high editing efficiency, with no discernible effect on hiPS cell health or pluripotency.
+Single-cell seeding of edited hiPS cells using this combined method resulted in high survival of pluripotent, edited clones, yielding a diverse set of edited clonal lines.
 Critically, the expanded lines maintain a normal karyotype, rendering the cells suitable for further investigation and use in screening and disease modeling.

 Cellartis human iPS cells from the ChiPSC22 line (Figure 2) and the ChiPSC18 line (Figures 3–7 and Table I) were grown in the Cellartis DEF‑CS 500 Culture System before editing.
-After single-cell cloning and expansion into 48-well plates with the Cellartis iPSC CRISPR/Cas9 Gesicle and Single-Cell Cloning System, clonal colonies were returned to the Cellartis DEF‑CS 500 Culture System for further expansion prior to indel analysis (Figure 6 and Table II) and karyotyping (Figure 7).
-Please refer to the Cellartis DEF‑CS 500 Culture System User Manual and the Cellartis iPSC CRISPR/Cas9 Gesicle and Single-Cell Cloning System User Manual for specific culture conditions and protocols.
+Gesicles containing Cas9-sgRNA complexes were produced, harvested, and used to edit ChiPSC22 cells using the Guide-it CRISPR/Cas9 Gesicle Production System.
+After single-cell cloning and expansion into 48-well plates using the Cellartis iPSC Single-Cell Cloning DEF-CS Culture Media Kit, clonal colonies were returned to the Cellartis DEF‑CS 500 Culture System for further expansion prior to indel analysis (Figure 6 and Table II) and karyotyping (Figure 7).
+Please refer to the Cellartis DEF‑CS 500 Culture System User Manual, the Guide-it CRISPR/Cas9 Gesicle Production System User Manual and the Cellartis iPSC Single-Cell Cloning DEF-CS Culture Media Kit User Manual for specific culture conditions and protocols.

 Labeling of Oct‑4 was performed by cell fixation and permeabilization followed by an incubation with anti-Oct‑4-PE antibody (BD Pharmingen; 20 µl for 1 x 106 cells) in PBS for 30 minutes.